szomoru/MP2_popular-more-popular/README.md

     - To beautify my codes i have used the Bootstrap inbuilt beautify feature and Format Document feature.

+<a name="scripts"></a>

+## JavaScript

+- ### database.js:
+    this javascript file contains the database array.
+This array has 20 elements and each element has 6 object keys at this moment.
+- ### script.js:
+    this javascript file contains all the functions which is running the game and updating the DOM
+- ### sendEmail.js:
+    this file contains only one function, which is sending the contact form information to the emailJS email service.

+<a name="testing"></a>

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.